JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ## Are you Mocking me?

 **Mocking** and **Stubbing** are used primarily for **Unit Testing.** But what are Mocks, or Stubs?
-And what is "Unit" test?
+And what is a "Unit" test?
 Yea...
 There's a lot of assumed knowledge here.
 Let's start by laying out some definitions and context:

 <br/>